CalyxOS/calyxos.org/Offline-signing.md

   Modifications needed:
   * Everything in system/extras/verity is hardcoded to deal with private key files.

-    Would need to refactor that to deal with our PKCS#11 keys.
+  * Would need to refactor that to deal with our PKCS#11 keys.
+  * Good news is, reading the java security docs does seem to imply that most of the same methods can be

+    used, and they can deal with private keys which are just java software keys and not actually present in files (but present on the token).
+  * Need to test the above in theory

 ##### avbtool make_vbmeta_image - C++
 * uses avb.pem to create the vbmeta image